keithnoguchi/arch-on-air/README.md

 air$ sudo wpa_supplicant -B -c your_wpa_config -i wlp3s0
 ```

-and you get the link up!
+then you get the link up!

 ```
 air$ ip a show wlp3s0